ROCm/rocSHMEM/docs/compile_and_run.rst

 When compiling your application with ``hipcc``, you must include the rocSHMEM header files and the rocSHMEM library.
 Since rocSHMEM depends on MPI, you must manually add the arguments for MPI linkage instead of using ``mpicc``.

-When using `hipcc` directly without a build system, AMD recommends performing the compilation and linking steps separately.
+When using `hipcc` directly without a build system, it's recommended to perform the compilation and linking steps separately.

 Example compile and link commands are provided at the top of the example files in the ``examples`` directory: